d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 to be configured by the user.
 For example, to ensure that stochastic gradient descent converges to a local optimum of the training loss (see :numref:`chap_optimization`), we have to adjust the learning rate and batch size.
-To avoid overfitting on the training dataset :numref:`sec_polynomial`, we might have to set regularization parameters, such as weight decay (see :numref:`sec_weight_decay`) or dropout (see :numref:`sec_dropout`).
+To avoid overfitting on training datasets, we might have to set regularization parameters, such as weight decay (see :numref:`sec_weight_decay`) or dropout (see :numref:`sec_dropout`).
 We can define the capacity and inductive bias of the model by setting the number of